papireddygari/papireddygari.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an upcoming fourth year PhD candidate at CU Boulder, being advised by [Prof. Bo Waggoner](https://www.bowaggoner.com/).
+I am a fourth year PhD candidate at CU Boulder, being advised by [Prof. Bo Waggoner](https://www.bowaggoner.com/).
 Prior to this, I completed my masters in Economics at [Delhi School of Economics](http://econdse.org/) and bachelor's in CS from [IIIT-Hyderabad](https://www.iiit.ac.in/).

 News